hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app_slot.html.markdown

 * `virtual_network_subnet_id` - (Optional) The Virtual Network Subnet ID used for this IP Restriction.

 ~> **NOTE:** One and only one of `ip_address`, `service_tag` or `virtual_network_subnet_id` must be specified.

+~> **NOTE:** The default value set for `scm_ip_restriction` that allowing all ip addresses will be added with the lowest priority 2147483647 if the block isn't specified by users.

 ---